Pontiac G8: Holden VE Commodore versions (2009)

 Following the cancellation of Pontiac brand, it was reported that Holden planned to sell 1,500 limited edition version of the Commodore SS V fitted with the Pontiac G8 front-end fascia and other trimmings.
 Unlike the G8, which was offered only as a sedan, Holden would be offering utility, sedan and wagon body variants of the G8.
 They would be sold in Australia in November and December, with production beginning on 2 November.

-Production versions are sold as VE Commodore SS V-Series Special Edition (Sedan, Sportwagon, Ute), with the choice of manual or 6-speed automatic transmissions.
+Production versions were sold as VE Commodore SS V-Series Special Edition (Sedan, Sportwagon) and as the Ute SS V-Series Special Edition, with the choice of manual or 6-speed automatic transmissions.
 SS V-Series Special Edition was unveiled in 2009 Deni Ute Muster.
 Production version for SS V-Series Special Edition went on sale in 2009–11.

 Cancelled body variants

 G8 ST

 In addition to the sedan, a two-seat coupé utility called the G8 ST (for Sport Truck) was shown at the New York International Auto Show in March 2008.
 Based on the Holden Ute, it was built on the same G8 platform with a 73 in cargo bed.
 The ST had the same 361 hp, 6.0-liter V8 used in the G8 GT, as well as the 3.6-liter, 256 hp V6.
 After a naming contest with more than 18,000 suggestions, the name remained the G8 ST.

-The G8 ST, slated for release as a 2010 model, was to be Pontiac's coupe utility, and GM's first coupe utility in the United States since the Chevrolet El Camino was discontinued in 1987.
+The G8 ST, slated for release as a 2010 model, was to be Pontiac's first coupe utility, and GM's first coupe utility in the United States since the Chevrolet El Camino was discontinued in 1987.
 In January 2009, GM announced to Pontiac dealers that the G8 ST was cancelled due to budget cuts and restructuring.